techfutures/base-jekyll-template/_posts/2018-03-05-connecting-to-spacekraft-private---windows-7.md

 Step 5: Change security settings

-Select the Security &nbsp;tab and click the Settings &nbsp;button.
+Select the Security  tab and click the Settings  button.

 Step 6: Change certificate settings

 Uncheck Verify the server's identity by validating the certificate.
 Double check it looks the same as the below image.
-Then click the Configure &nbsp;button.
+Then click the Configure  button.

 Step 7: Configure authentication method